Is Adderall A Narcotic Or A Controlled Substance?

 Adderall contains two medications, amphetamine and dextroamphetamine.
 Adderall is the brand name of one of the most commonly prescribed medications to treat ADHD, and has also been prescribed in the treatment of narcolepsy.

-Medications like Adderall stimulate the central nervous system which helps people to concentrate.
+Medications like Adderall stimulate the central nervous system, which helps people to concentrate.
 Adderall can also give a person who struggles with ADHD the ability to calm down, while also providing more energy.
 This reduces distractibility and allows a person to focus.

-However, like any other drug of abuse, Adderall abuse is dangerous.
+However, like any other drug of abuse, Adderall dependency is dangerous.
 Some negative effects of abusing Adderall include high blood pressure, being unable to sleep, and irregular heart rate.
 These effects will worsen over time.

 Adderall Is A Controlled Substance

-In 1970, the Drug Enforcement Administration began enforcing what is known as The Controlled Substances Act.
+In 1970, the Drug Enforcement Administration began enforcing what is known as the Controlled Substances Act.
 Medications fall under one of five classifications, known as “Schedules”.
 These schedules show the potential for abuse and the safety of a medication.

 Adderall and Adderall XR are both Schedule II substances, like the other stimulant medications used to treat ADHD.